 In the 1980s Lucy proofread medical insurance forms.
 From 1990 she was a copyeditor at Macmillan in London.
 She headed the proof collation department at the New Grove Dictionary of Opera and then at the Dictionary of Art, later becoming its managing editor.
 In 1995 she moved to Scotland and went freelance; she paused for 10 years (babies), then picked up freelancing again.
 Lucy is based in Glasgow.
 She copyedits and proofreads, mostly academic books and textbooks, and is a mentor in proofreading for the CIEP.
 She is an amateur cellist and singer.
 Her degree was in French.

-After studying Latin, Greek and Hebrew at university and gaining a PhD on the subject of infancy in ancient Greece, Susan reared some infants of her own.
-The experience of researching and writing a couple of commissioned historical books sparked an interest in editing.
-She joined the SfEP in 2000 and started training as a proofreader and editor, becoming an Advanced (now Advanced Professional) member in 2004 and an LCGI in 2010.
-She works mainly for educational and academic publishers, academic institutions and administrative bodies.
-She enjoys involvement in the CIEP Glasgow group, which she helped to start up, and is a mentor in proofreading for the CIEP.
+After a degree in Greek and Hebrew and a PhD in classical Greek, Susan’s interest in editing was sparked by researching and writing some commissioned books on local history subjects.
+She joined the SfEP (now CIEP) as a freelance in 2000, trained as a proofreader and copyeditor, and became an Advanced (now Advanced Professional) member in 2004.
+She works mainly for educational publishers, academic and cultural institutions and administrative bodies.
+She enjoys involvement in the CIEP Glasgow group.

 Jane has worked with books for all her working life (which is rather more years than she cares to admit), having started life as a librarian in the field of mining and metallurgy.
 While raising her two children, she started a freelance editing business, which she maintained for 15 years before going back into full-time employment as Head of Publishing for a medical Royal College, publishing a varied booklist, several journals and an online distance-learning programme, together with a plethora of official reports.
 Part of her role involved training editors, authors, administrative staff and anyone else who was interested in copyediting and proofreading.
 Now retired and living in the glorious Wye valley, she has resurrected her freelance editorial business and has also expanded into consultancy and hen-keeping.